 What tasting notes describe is the subtle deviation from the normal taste.
 For example, notes of melon are characterized by a coffee that has a hint of sweetness and a fruity flavor.
 It’s not going to taste anything like a long swig of fruit juice.
 It’s still coffee.

 Additionally, tastes are subjective.
 What you taste will always have a personal quality because your own reference points for tasting will be different to someone else’s reference points.
-What you describe as having a grapefruit aroma someone else might say had a citrussy aroma.
-The general taste – sweet and citrussy – is there, but encompassed by different words.
+What you describe as having a grapefruit aroma someone else might say had a citrusy aroma.
+The general taste – sweet and citrusy – is there, but encompassed by different words.